Main content start

 Human Resource Management

-This course aims to: introduce students to the key elements of human resource management (HRM); introduce core theories and frameworks of HRM and examine implications of their use within organisations; develop students’ ability to analyse and critically evaluate HRM policies and practices.
+This course aims to: introduce students to the key elements of Human Resource Management; introduce core theories and frameworks of HRM and examine implications of their use within organisations; develop students’ ability to analyse and critically evaluate HRM policies and practices.

 Marketing Management^